-A statement in IBIS-ISS is a text string consisting of character sequence arguments and delimiters.
+A statement in IBIS-ISS is a text string consisting of character sequence arguments and delimiters (see Table 3: IBIS-ISS Special Characters for a list of delimiters).
 An IBIS-ISS file may contain multiple statements (the number of statements is not limited by the IBIS-ISS definition, but may be limited by the computer architecture and/ or operating system used to process the file).

-Statements may be split across line-termination sequences, provided a line continuation character or sequence (defined later) is used.
-Statements shall be separated by line-termination sequences.
+Statements may be split across lines, provided a line continuation character or sequence (defined later) is used.
+No more than one statement may appear on any line.
 Statements in an input file may appear in any order.